The Licensing Authority

 - Removal of the Requirement for DPS in a Community Premises

-- Renew a Club or Premises License
+- Review a Club or Premises Licence

-- Transfer a Premises Licence
+- Transfer a Premises Licence (must be completed along with Consent to Transfer Form below)

 - Temporary Event Notice (TEN)